NiKiZe/wimboot-install/win10/README.md

 place background as \Windows\System32\setup.bmp, winpe.jpg and winre.jpg
-In the sources of the setup, replace background_cli.bmp (use pbrush to save it in the existing format)
+In the sources of the setup, replace background_cli.bmp (use pbrush to save it in the existing format) Then there is also spwizimg.dll which can be modified